-The global ferroalloys market is expected to grow on account of rising steel production around the world.
 The ferroalloys include ferrochrome, ferrosilicon, ferromanganese and ferromolybdenum, among others.
 Various types of ferroalloys have different purposes in the production of steel.
 For instance, ferrovanadium in steelmaking is used to provide strength against alkalis and acids such as sulphuric and hydrochloric acid.
 It provides corrosion resistance and enhances tensile strength of casting & welding electrodes.